What is the vagus nerve responsible for? The vagus nerve and what ailments are associated with it? XI pair - accessory nerve

 X pair - vagus nerves

-(n. vagus), mixed, develops in connection with the fourth or fifth gill arches, is widely distributed due to which it got its name.
-It innervates the respiratory organs, organs of the digestive system (up to the sigmoid colon), thyroid and parathyroid glands, adrenal glands, kidneys, and participates in the innervation of the heart and blood vessels (Fig. 1).
+(n. vagus), mixed, develops in connection with the fourth and fifth gill arches, and is widely distributed due to which it got its name.
+Innervates the respiratory organs, organs of the digestive system (up to the sigmoid colon), thyroid and parathyroid glands, adrenal glands, kidneys, and participates in the innervation of the heart and blood vessels (Fig. 1).

-1 - dorsal nucleus of the vagus nerve; 2 - the core of a single path; 3 - the nucleus of the spinal tract of the trigeminal nerve; 4 - double core; 5 - cranial root of the accessory nerve; 6 - vagus nerve; 7 - jugular opening; 8 - the upper node of the vagus nerve; 9 - the lower node of the vagus nerve; 10 - pharyngeal branches of the vagus nerve; 11 - connecting branch of the vagus nerve to the sinus branch of the glossopharyngeal nerve; 12 - pharyngeal plexus; 13 - superior laryngeal nerve; 14 - internal branch of the superior laryngeal nerve; 15 - external branch of the superior laryngeal nerve; 16 - the upper cardiac branch of the vagus nerve; 17 - lower cardiac branch of the vagus nerve; 18 - left recurrent laryngeal nerve; 19 - trachea; 20 - cricothyroid muscle; 21 - lower constrictor of the pharynx; 22 — average constrictor of a throat; 23 - stylo-pharyngeal muscle; 24 - upper constrictor of the pharynx; 25 - palatopharyngeal muscle; 26 - muscle that raises the palatine curtain, 27 - auditory tube; 28 - ear branch of the vagus nerve; 29 - meningeal branch of the vagus nerve; 30 - glossopharyngeal nerve
+1 - dorsal nucleus of the vagus nerve; 2 - nucleus of the solitary tract; 3 - nucleus of the spinal tract of the trigeminal nerve; 4 - double core; 5 - cranial root of the accessory nerve; 6 - vagus nerve; 7 - jugular foramen; 8 - superior node of the vagus nerve; 9 - lower node of the vagus nerve; 10 - pharyngeal branches of the vagus nerve; 11 - connecting branch of the vagus nerve to the sinus branch of the glossopharyngeal nerve; 12 - pharyngeal plexus; 13 - superior laryngeal nerve; 14 - internal branch of the superior laryngeal nerve; 15 - external branch of the superior laryngeal nerve; 16 - superior cardiac branch of the vagus nerve; 17 - lower cardiac branch of the vagus nerve; 18 - left recurrent laryngeal nerve; 19 - trachea; 20 - cricothyroid muscle; 21 - lower constrictor of the pharynx; 22 - middle pharyngeal constrictor; 23 - stylopharyngeal muscle; 24 - superior pharyngeal constrictor; 25 - velopharyngeal muscle; 26 - muscle that lifts the velum palatine, 27 - auditory tube; 28 - auricular branch of the vagus nerve; 29 - meningeal branch of the vagus nerve; 30 - glossopharyngeal nerve

-The vagus nerve contains sensory, motor and autonomic parasympathetic and sympathetic fibers, as well as small ganglions inside the trunk.
+The vagus nerve contains sensory, motor and autonomic parasympathetic and sympathetic fibers, as well as small intra-stem nerve ganglia.

-Sensory nerve fibers of the vagus nerve originate from afferent pseudo-unipolar nerve cells, whose clusters form 2 sensitive nodes: upper (ganglion superior) located in the jugular foramen, and lower (ganglion inferior) lying at the exit from the hole.
-The central processes of cells go to the medulla oblongata to the sensitive nucleus - single path core (nucleus tractus solitary), and peripheral - as part of the nerve to the vessels, heart and viscera, where they end with receptor apparatus.
+Sensory nerve fibers of the vagus nerve originate from afferent pseudounipolar nerve cells, clusters of which form 2 sensitive nodes: upper (ganglion superior), located in the jugular foramen, and lower (ganglion inferior), lying at the exit from the hole.
+The central processes of the cells go into the medulla oblongata to the sensitive nucleus - nucleus of the solitary tract (nucleus tractus solitarii), and peripheral ones - as part of the nerve to the vessels, heart and viscera, where they end with receptor apparatus.

-Parasympathetic fibers originate from the autonomic dorsal nucleus(nucleus dorsalis nervi vagi) and spread as part of the nerve to the muscle of the heart, the muscle tissue of the membranes of the vessels and the viscera.
-Impulses traveling along the parasympathetic fibers reduce the heart rate, dilate blood vessels, constrict the bronchi, and increase the peristalsis of the tubular organs of the gastrointestinal tract.
+Parasympathetic fibers originate from the autonomic dorsal nucleus(nucleus dorsalis nervi vagi) and spread as part of the nerve to the heart muscle, muscle tissue of the membranes of blood vessels and viscera.
+Impulses traveling along parasympathetic fibers reduce the heart rate, dilate blood vessels, narrow the bronchi, and increase peristalsis of the tubular organs of the gastrointestinal tract.

-The vagus nerve emerges from the medulla oblongata behind the olive in numerous roots that merge into common trunk, which leaves the skull through the jugular foramen.
-Further, the vagus nerve goes down as part of the cervical neurovascular bundle, between the internal jugular vein and the internal carotid artery, and below the level of the upper edge of the thyroid cartilage - between the same vein and the common carotid artery.
-Through the upper aperture of the chest, the vagus nerve enters the posterior mediastinum between the subclavian vein and artery on the right and anterior to the aortic arch on the left.
-Here, by branching and connections between the branches, it forms in front of the esophagus (left nerve) and behind it (right nerve) esophageal nerve plexus(plexus oesophagealis), which near the esophageal opening of the diaphragm forms 2 wandering trunk: anterior (tractus vagalis anterior) and posterior (tractus vagalis posterior) corresponding to the left and right vagus nerves.
-Both trunks leave the chest cavity through the esophageal opening, give branches to the stomach and end in a number of terminal branches in celiac plexus.
-From this plexus, the fibers of the vagus nerve spread along its branches.
-Throughout the vagus nerve, branches depart from it.
+The vagus nerve leaves the medulla oblongata behind the olive with numerous roots merging into common trunk, which leaves the skull through the jugular foramen.
+Next, the vagus nerve goes down as part of the cervical neurovascular bundle, between the internal jugular vein and the internal carotid artery, and below the level of the upper edge of the thyroid cartilage - between the same vein and the common carotid artery.
+Through the superior thoracic aperture, the vagus nerve penetrates the posterior mediastinum between the subclavian vein and artery on the right and in front of the aortic arch on the left.
+Here, by branching and connections between the branches, it forms in front of the esophagus (left nerve) and behind it (right nerve) esophageal nerve plexus(plexus oesophagealis), which forms 2 near the esophageal opening of the diaphragm wandering trunk: anterior (tractus vagalis anterior) And posterior (tractus vagalis posterior), corresponding to the left and right vagus nerves.
+Both trunks exit the chest cavity through the esophageal opening, give branches to the stomach and end with a number of terminal branches in celiac plexus.
+From this plexus, fibers of the vagus nerve spread along its branches.
+Throughout the entire length of the vagus nerve, branches extend from it.

-1. Meningeal branch (r. meningeus) starts from the upper node and through the jugular foramen reaches the dura mater of the posterior cranial fossa.
+1. Meningeal branch (r. meningeus) starts from the superior node and through the jugular foramen reaches the dura mater of the posterior cranial fossa.

-2. ear branch (r. auricularis) goes from the upper node along the anterolateral surface of the bulb of the jugular vein to the entrance to the mastoid canal and further along it to the posterior wall of the external auditory canal and part of the skin of the auricle.
-On its way, it forms connecting branches with the glossopharyngeal and facial nerves.
+2. Auricular branch (r. auricularis) goes from the superior node along the anterolateral surface of the jugular vein bulb to the entrance to the mastoid canal and further along it to the posterior wall of the external auditory canal and part of the skin of the auricle.
+On its way it forms connecting branches with the glossopharyngeal and facial nerves.

 Branches of the cervical vagus nerve.

-1. Pharyngeal branches (rr. pharyngeales) originate at or just below the lower node.
-They take thin branches from the upper cervical node of the sympathetic trunk and penetrate between the external and internal carotid arteries to the lateral wall of the pharynx, on which, together with the pharyngeal branches of the glossopharyngeal nerve and the sympathetic trunk, they form the pharyngeal plexus.
+1. Pharyngeal branches (rr. pharyngeales) originate from the bottom node or immediately below it.
+They receive thin branches from the upper cervical ganglion of the sympathetic trunk and, between the external and internal carotid arteries, penetrate to the lateral wall of the pharynx, on which, together with the pharyngeal branches of the glossopharyngeal nerve and the sympathetic trunk, they form the pharyngeal plexus.

-2. superior laryngeal nerve (rr. laryngeus superior) branches off from the lower node and descends down and forward along the lateral wall of the pharynx medially from the internal carotid artery (Fig. 2).
-At the greater horn, the hyoid bone is divided into two branches: external (r. externus) and internal (r. internus).
-The external branch connects with the branches from the superior cervical node of the sympathetic trunk and goes along the posterior edge of the thyroid cartilage to the cricoid muscle and the inferior constrictor of the pharynx, and also gives off branches to the arytenoid and lateral cricoarytenoid muscles inconsistently.
-In addition, branches depart from it to the mucous membrane of the pharynx and the thyroid gland.
-Internal branch thicker, sensitive, pierces the thyroid-hyoid membrane and branches in the mucous membrane of the larynx above the glottis, as well as in the mucous membrane of the epiglottis and the anterior wall of the nasal pharynx.
-Forms a connecting branch with the lower laryngeal nerve.
+2. Superior laryngeal nerve (rr. laryngeus superior) branches from the lower node and descends down and forward along the lateral wall of the pharynx medially from the internal carotid artery (Fig. 2).
+At the greater horn, the hyoid bone is divided into two branches: external (r. externus) And internal (r. internus).
+The external branch connects with branches from the superior cervical ganglion of the sympathetic trunk and runs along the posterior edge of the thyroid cartilage to the cricothyroid muscle and the inferior constrictor of the pharynx, and also intermittently gives branches to the arytenoid and lateral cricoarytenoid muscles.
+In addition, branches extend from it to the mucous membrane of the pharynx and the thyroid gland.
+Internal branch thicker, more sensitive, pierces the thyrohyoid membrane and branches in the mucous membrane of the larynx above the glottis, as well as in the mucous membrane of the epiglottis and the anterior wall of the nasal pharynx.
+Forms a connecting branch with the inferior laryngeal nerve.

 Rice.
 2.

-a - right side view: 1 - superior laryngeal nerve; 2 - internal branch; 3 - outer branch; 4 - lower constrictor of the pharynx; 5 - crico-pharyngeal part of the lower constrictor of the pharynx; 6 - recurrent laryngeal nerve;
+a — right view: 1 — superior laryngeal nerve; 2 - internal branch; 3 - outer branch; 4 - lower pharyngeal constrictor; 5 - cricopharyngeal part of the lower pharyngeal constrictor; 6 - recurrent laryngeal nerve;

-3. Superior cervical cardiac branches (rr. cardiaci cervicales superiors) - variable in thickness and level of branches, usually thin, originate between the superior and recurrent laryngeal nerves and go down to the thoracic plexus.
+3. Superior cervical cardiac branches (rr. cardiaci cervicales superiors) - branches varying in thickness and level, usually thin, originate between the superior and recurrent laryngeal nerves and go down to the thoracic nerve plexus.

 4. Inferior cervical cardiac branches (rr. cardiaci cervicales inferiors) depart from the laryngeal recurrent nerve and from the trunk of the vagus nerve; participate in the formation of the cervicothoracic nerve plexus.